google/kf/docs/content/en/docs/v2.11/developer/scaling/resource-management.md

 weight: 20
 ---

-When you create an app, you can optionallyl specify how much of each resource each instance of the application will receive when it runs.
+When you create an app, you can optionally specify how much of each resource an instance of the application will receive when it runs.

-Kf simplifies the Kubernetes model of resources and provides defaults that should work for most I/O bound appliations out of the box.
+Kf simplifies the Kubernetes model of resources and provides defaults that should work for most I/O bound applications out of the box.

 ## Resource types